jlevesy/prometheus-elector/README.md

 ### Installing Prometheus Elector

 You can find [an helm chart](./helm) in this repository, as well as [values for the HA agent example](./example/k8s/agent-values.yaml).

-### Current Status

-This is still a proof of concept, until Prometheus releases https://github.com/prometheus/prometheus/pull/11709, use this at your own risks!
-If you like the idea feel free to let me know!

-Here's what will come next!

-- Release pipeline for the Helm chart?
-- (optional) Notify prometheus using signal ?

 ### API Reference